UAVmatrix/uavcast-pro-docs/docs/pages/Application.md

 ##Server Port

-You are able to change the access port for UAVcast-Pro from the default port of 80.
+You are able to change the access port for uavcast from the default port of 80.

 ##Reset Logfiles
 Each function in UAVcast stores all operations to logfiles, and to start on a fresh file you can reset them here.

 ##Reset Database
-Delete all configuration you have made in UAVcast-Pro.
+Delete all configuration you have made in uavcast.
 User data will NOT be deleted!

 ##Alternate Languages